-Homework & Reading Assignments
+Practice Problems & Reading Assignments

-Suggested homework problems from the online textbook will be assigned daily and posted to the class website.
-Most problems will not be collected for grading, but they should be considered mandatory.
-It is important that you keep up to date with the homework exercises.
-Homework will prepare you for the tests and weekly quizzes.
+Practice problems from the online textbook will be suggested daily and posted to the class website.
+Practice problems will not be collected for grading, but they should be considered mandatory.
+It is important that you keep up to date with the problems.
+These problems will prepare you for the tests and weekly assignments.
 Also on a daily basis, you will be asked to read and work through the posted lecture notes.